Icinga/icingaweb2/doc/01-About.md

 Icinga Web 2 is a powerful PHP framework for web applications that comes in a clean and reduced design.
 It's fast, responsive, accessible and easily extensible with modules.

-## The monitoring module <a id="about-monitoring"></a>

-This is the core module for most Icinga Web 2 users.

-It provides an intuitive user interface for monitoring with Icinga 2.
-Especially there are lots of list and detail views (e.g. for hosts and services) you can sort and filter depending on what you want to see.

-You can also control the monitoring process itself by sending external commands to Icinga.
-Most such actions (like rescheduling a check) can be done with just a single click.

-More details about this module can be found in [this chapter](../modules/monitoring/doc/01-About.md#monitoring-module-about).

 ## Installation <a id="about-installation"></a>

 Icinga Web 2 can be installed easily from packages from the official package repositories.